varbhat/exatorrent/README.md

 </p>

 ## Help

-Communication about the project is primarily through [Discussions](https://github.com/varbhat/exatorrent/discussions) and the [Issues](https://github.com/varbhat/exatorrent/issues).
+Communication about the project is primarily through the [Issues](https://github.com/varbhat/exatorrent/issues).

 ## Contribute
-You are welcome to contribute .
-Please Read the [contributing docs](docs/CONTRIBUTING.md) first.
+You are welcome to contribute.
+You can contribute code,documentation,icon or anything that you think benefits the project.
+If you want to implement any significant feature, please discuss it first.

 ## Thanks
-Special Thanks to [anacrolix/torrent](https://github.com/anacrolix/torrent), Programming Languages and Libraries used in `exatorrent`, Awesome IDEs of [Jetbrains](https://jb.gg/OpenSource) for making this project happen.
+Special Thanks to [anacrolix/torrent](https://github.com/anacrolix/torrent), Programming Languages and Libraries used in `exatorrent`, Awesome IDEs of [Jetbrains](https://jb.gg/OpenSource) and Users for making this project happen.

 ## License
 [GPL-v3](LICENSE)